All Scheduled Dates

 DESCRIPTION

-Whether due to the lasting impacts of COVID-19, mass violence, work stresses, or other difficulties, many people are experiencing considerable increases in stress and feeling like it is harder to manage uncertainties.
-This introductory course draws on research from psychology and neuroscience to develop simple practices that can help us stay grounded and centered during these difficult times.
+Uncertainty and changes both in and outside of work can lead to increases in stress, even among people who have not experienced mental health issues in the past.
+Many are feeling like it is harder to manage daily challenges.
+This course draws on research from psychology and neuroscience to recommend and develop simple practices that can help you to stay grounded and centered during difficult times.

 COURSE OBJECTIVES